Tejaswini-167/Java-in-Jupyter/README.md

-# Java-in-Jupyter
-Awesome — here’s a **ready-to-paste, professional README.md** for your `Java-in-Jupyter` repo.
-👉 Replace the image filenames under `images/` with your actual screenshots (or keep the names I used and save your images with those names).

----

 # Java in Jupyter

 Run **Java** code directly inside **Jupyter Notebooks** using the **IJava** kernel.
 Perfect for interactive learning, demos, assignments, and sharing runnable Java notes.

-> ✅ Works on Windows, macOS, and Linux
+>  Works on Windows, macOS, and Linux
-> ✅ Uses JShell under the hood (so you can run snippets, not just full classes)
+>  Uses JShell under the hood (so you can run snippets, not just full classes)

 ---